-On Saturday, the kids and I decided to visit a Halloween store in a town nearby, and round the trip out with lunch at Margarita's restaurant.
+On Saturday, the kids and I were shopping in a town nearby, and we decided to round the trip out with lunch at Margarita's restaurant.

 It was our first time to their chain, and we settled in with our food and our server was nice and it was all good.

 Until my son started singing.

 He does that, you know.
 He loves to sing, and most of the time, I don't discourage it too heavily.
 He's got a good voice and it makes him so damn happy and honestly, he's adorable when he's singing "Gaston" from "Beauty and the Beast."

 But he was loud.
 And I kept shushing him, asking him to be quiet and respectful of the other diners - even went so far as to tell him we were taking our food to go if he didn't mind me.
 His sister wasn't aiding my efforts to calm him down - she's a teenage girl, and having your nearly twelve year-old brother singing Disney really loud with exaggerated hand gestures in a public place is seriously cringe-worthy.
 Autism is hard some days.
 Teenage girls interacting with autism make it harder.

 So I was riding herd on him being loud and riding herd on her being annoyed at him and wishing I wasn't the one driving the car home because I really wanted a margarita after bouncing between the two of them.
 My son had stopped singing, but now he was repeating angry phrases over and over while tears tracked down his face, and my daughter was doing her best to slide under the table.